Telecom Italia's Olivetti buys 7.5 mln shares in SECO IPO

-ROME, April 26 (Reuters) - Italy's SECO said on Monday Telecom Italia TLIT.MI unit Olivetti bought 7.5 million shares in its initial public offering, equal to 7% of the high-tech company's final capital.
+MILAN, April 26 (Reuters) - Italy's SECO said on Monday Telecom Italia TLIT.MI unit Olivetti bought 7.5 million shares in its initial public offering (IPO), equal to 7% of the high-tech company's final capital, which could lead to an industrial partnership.

-Tuscany-based SECO, which develops embedded microcomputers and 'internet of things' solutions, is selling up to 37.8 million shares, of which up to 27 million will be newly issued, in an offer which will run until April 30.
+Tuscany-based SECO, which develops embedded microcomputers and 'internet of things' solutions, is selling up to 37.8 million shares, in an offer which will run until April 30.

+SECO is expected to start trading on the Milan Stock Exchange on May 5, the IPO bookrunners said in a term sheet to investors.

+SECO had set the price range for its IPO in Milan at between 3.30-4.15 euros per share, aiming for a market capitalisation of up to 445 million euros ($538.36 million).

 "SECO has decided to allocate the order in order to start a dialogue with Olivetti, with the aim of building an industrial partnership," SECO said in a statement.